 The smallest of the royal parks and London gardens, the Green Park, is a small, peaceful triangle of mature trees and grass right next to Buckingham Palace.
 It is the only place where thousands of daffodils bloom every spring, making the area gloriously yellow for the whole season.

-Royal Gun Salutes take place in Green Park throughout the year to celebrate multiple royal occasions.
-The park is open from 5 a.m. to midnight every day of the year, and there are plenty of deck chairs to relax in from March to October.
+Royal Gun Salutes occur annually in Green Park to celebrate multiple royal occasions.
+The park is open from 5 a.m. to midnight every day from March to October, and there are plenty of deck chairs in which to relax.

 3. Hyde Park

 Hyde Park is the biggest of the royal parks in central London.
 It dates back to 1536 when Henry VIII took Westminster Abbey’s land and turned it into a hunting ground.
 Hyde Park is among the most fabulous London gardens and parks.
-It covers more than 142 acres and has more than 4000 trees, a large lake, a meadow, and flower gardens.
+It covers over 142 acres and has over 4000 trees, a large lake, a meadow, and flower gardens.

-Hyde Park has a lot to offer everyone; you can swim in the Serpentine Swimming Club, go boating, and play tennis.
+Hyde Park has much to offer everyone; you can swim in the Serpentine Swimming Club, go boating, and play tennis.
 There are horse riding tracks, such as the famous ‘Rotten Row,’ and a wonderful children’s playground.
 The park is also popular with cyclists, skaters, walkers, and joggers.

 It is home to many fascinating buildings and monuments, including the Diana Memorial Fountain, and has a long history as a protest site.
 We recommend visiting Speakers’ Corner on a Sunday morning to hear people from all walks of life share their ideas and opinions.

 Hyde Park is also the place to enjoy world-class concerts and events throughout the year, from BST Hyde Park to Winter Wonderland.
 The park is open daily from 5 a.m. to midnight.
-You can rent deck chairs and have a meal at one of the two restaurants by the lake.
+You can rent deck chairs and eat at one of the two restaurants by the lake.

 4. Kensington Gardens